marcinjak9/apical.org-gatsby/content/pages/impatto-sociale.md

         cards:
           - body: >-
               Take down the CO2!
 With Apical you can give customers the opportunity to plant trees and reduce their ecological impact.
-              Just add a optional donation to the cart and the tree will be planted.
+              Just add an optional donation to the cart and the tree will be planted.
             image: "\U0001F332"
             title: Join our fores
           - body: >-
               With Apical you can add volunteering activities on site and propose them to your customers.
-Partecipate to the community in which you are a guest is a great experience that can make your offer extraordinary!
+Making participant of your retreat be a part of the local community is an amazing additional experience
             image: "\U0001F4AA"
             title: Organize volunteering activities
           - body: >-
               Choose your volunteering NGO and integrate it to Apical's platform.
-Your company will support activly the project in which you belive
+Your company will directly support the project in which you believe
             image: "\U0001F4E2"
             title: Support your favourite NGO
         cta: